Science Museum, London: Storage, library and archives

 Blythe House, 1979–2019, the museum's former storage facility in West Kensington, while not a gallery, it offered tours of the collections housed there.
 Objects formerly housed there are being transferred to the National Collections Centre, at the Science Museum Wroughton, in Wiltshire.

 The Science Museum has a dedicated library, and until the 1960s was Britain's National Library for Science, Medicine and Technology.
 It holds runs of periodicals, early books and manuscripts, and is used by scholars worldwide.
-It was, for a number of years, run in conjunction with the Central Library of Imperial College, but in 2007 the library was divided over two sites.
+It was, for a number of years, run in conjunction with the library of Imperial College, but in 2007 the library was divided over two sites.
 Histories of science and biographies of scientists were kept at the Imperial College Library until February 2014 when the arrangement was terminated, the shelves were cleared and the books and journals shipped out, joining the rest of the collection, which includes original scientific works and archives at the National Collections Centre.

-Dana Research Centre and Library previously an event space and cafe', reopened in its current form in 2015.
+Dana Research Centre and Library previously an event space and cafe, reopened in its current form in 2015.
 Open to researchers and members of the public, it allows free access to almost 7,000 volumes, which can be consulted on site.

 Sponsorship

 The Science Museum has been sponsored by major organisations including Shell, BP, Samsung and GlaxoSmithKline.
 Some have been controversial.
 The museum declined to give details of how much it receives from oil and gas sponsors.
-Equinor is also the title sponsor of "Wonderlab: The Equinor Gallery", an exhibition for children, while BP is the funding partner of the museum's STEM Training Academy.
+Equinor is also the title sponsor of "Wonderlab: The Equinor Gallery", an exhibition for children, while BP is one of the funding partners of the museum's STEM Training Academy.
 Equinor's sponsorship of the Wonderlab exhibit was on the basis that the Science Museum would not make any statement to damage the oil firm's reputation.

 Shell has influenced how the museum presents climate change in its programme sponsored by the oil company.
 The museum has signed a gagging clause in its agreement with Shell not to "make any statement or issue any publicity or otherwise be involved in any conduct or matter that may reasonably be foreseen as discrediting or damaging the goodwill or reputation" of Shell.

 The museum signed a sponsorship contract with the Norwegian oil and gas company Equinor which contained a gagging clause, stating the museum would not say anything that could damage the fossil fuel company's reputation.